Tagline: You have the right to remain silent forever…..Again!

 Budget: $4,000,000 (estimated)

 Robert Z’ Dar’s Matt Cordell is perhaps the genre’s most underappreciated seek-and-destroy killer, an irrepressible force who in 1988‘s Maniac Cop returned to enact vengeance on those city officials who had wronged him, and anyone else who happened to get in his way.
-Cordell was a zombified brute who would careen off a New York dock to his seeming demise.
-But there was no way this character was going to be put to rest so easily.
+Cordell was a zombified brute who would careen off a New York City dock to his seeming demise, but there was no way this character was going to be put to rest so easily.
 He simply had too much potential.

 Once again Z’Dar’s brutal creation is back with a vengeance, wielding chainsaws and snapping necks in a relentless siege on New York City’s grimy underbelly.
-With Tom Atkins’ whisky-swilling Frank McCrae long gone and the surviving cast quickly laid to waste with a Hitchcockian swiftness, the movie recruits another 80s legend to walk the preposterous path of correctional duty.
-Robert Davi plays Detective Sean McKinney, a noirish cynic who takes the roll of impossibly dismissive cop to a whole new level.
+With Tom Atkins’ whisky-swilling Frank McCrae long gone and the surviving cast laid to waste with a Hitchcockian swiftness, the movie recruits another ’80s legend to walk the preposterous path of correctional duty.
+Robert Davi, who just two years earlier would land the role of chief Bond villain in John Glen’s innovative Licence to Kill, plays Detective Sean McKinney, a noirish cynic who takes the roll of impossibly dismissive cop to a whole new level.
 That is until soon-to-be main squeeze officer Susan Riley has a particularly brutal run-in with our eponymous maniac, resulting in one of the movie’s stand-out scenes.

-From the film’s hyperbolic opening you know you’re in for something quite special.
-This a relentless exercise in the absurd, with a plethora of heady quirks that turn a potential retread into a carnival of brutal insanity.
-One of those quirks comes in the form of serial killer Turkell (Leo Rossi) who during a spate of murders somehow becomes friends with our mute psycho, a bizarre dynamic which would never have crossed the minds of most writers, but which works wonderfully in way that will delight fans of Cohen.
-Turkell has a taste for lap dancers and strikes a peculiar bond with Cordell, who plans to take his vengeance streak even further by seeking retribution on those prison thugs who scarred his face and left him for dead.
+From the film’s hyperbolic opening you know you’re in for something special.
+This a relentless exercise in absurd violence, with a plethora of heady quirks that turn a potential retread into a carnival of brutal insanity.
+One of those quirks comes in the form of serial killer Turkell (Leo Rossi), who during a spate of murders somehow becomes friends with our mute psycho, a bizarre dynamic which would never have crossed the minds of most writers, but which works wonderfully in way that will delight fans of Cohen.
+Turkell has a taste for lap dancers and strikes a peculiar bond with Cordell, a quasi-Universal monster who seeks retribution on those prison thugs who scarred his face and left him for dead.
+This leads to the kind of overblown rampage that wouldn’t look out of place in a Zucker/Abrahams spoof, though just enough restraint leaves it marching a very thin line.

 “The key to the Maniac Cop films is the actors don’t know they’re in a comedy,” Lustig would explain.
 “Everybody’s gotta play it straight, but what’s going on around them is ridiculous.
 That’s how I’ve always looked at the Maniac Cop films.
 They’ve got to play it with gravitas, and Robert Davi is perfect for that.”
 It’s a wonderful concept, and with the likes of Lustig and Cohen steering the ship, it is a concept that is played to the exquisite hilt.
 Add to this an antagonist like Cordell and the sky’s the limit.

 Much has been made of exactly what Cordell is.
-His horrifically scarred face and ability to regenerate is reminiscent of Jason Voorhees, but his intangibility and vengeful mystique point to Michael Myers.
+His horrifically scarred face and ability to regenerate is reminiscent of Jason Voorhees, but his intangibility and vengeful mystique recalls the likes of Fred Krueger.
 Fundamentally, Cordell is a slasher variation on the walking dead, but Lustig sees his cult creation in an altogether different light.
 “If you look at Point Blank , you could look at it as a restless ghost movie about a gangster who comes back to get his revenge, and in the end when they give him his money, all he does is recede into the darkness…so in my mind that’s what Maniac Cop was.
 It was Lee Marvin in Point Blank.”

-Quite the inspiration; an offbeat, yet effective comparison that results in one of the most enjoyable sequels in the entire sub-genre.
+Quite the inspiration; an offbeat, yet effective comparison that results in one of the most enjoyable sequels in the entire sub-genre, and, even for all its derivative qualities, a true enigma.
 This is a breakneck slasher with an oddly sympathetic monster whose redemption knows no bounds, and in spite of his initial trepidation, the ever heedful Lustig was more than pleased with the result.
 “I really, really worked hard to make it as good, if not better, than the first movie.
 I kind of looked at it as a new and improved version.
 I’m pleased at the way it came out.
 I think we succeeded.”

 I, for one, would have to agree.